6 Free Summer Printables – Worksheets with Kindness Activities for Kids

 Use the coupons while you're on break or during International Day of Families, Mother's Day, Father's Day, Christmas, or birthdays.
 It's a versatile template you'll get a lot of use from.

-What's your favorite way to keep your kids entertained over summer that reinforces positive character traits?
+What's your favorite way to keep your kids entertained over summer that also builds positive character traits?

 P.S.
 If you want more fun ways to embed social-emotional learning, check out these other great sites.